Sponsor a Ranger Recruit | Future Guardians of Wildlife

 Trainees will undergo rigorous preparation akin to a military or law enforcement boot camp.
 The selection process is highly competitive, with hundreds of applications received annually.
 Only those who follow every step of the application process will be considered for this elite training opportunity.

-Graduates of the course will earn both an Introduction to Anti-Poaching Course Certification.
+Graduates of the course will earn an Introduction to Anti-Poaching Course Certification.

 Program Length: 3 weeks